Polyconseil/dokang/docs/basics.rst

        directory that holds the INI file.

-   You may want to start from the example file and only customize these two values.
+   You may want to start from the example file and only customize these three values.
 For further details about Pyramid-related settings, see `the corresponding section
    <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/environment.html>`_
    as well as the `Logging